okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 * If you sign a user in with your new custom domain, they may need to sign in more than once.
 If your user tries to SSO into previous OIDC integrations that are made with the org domain, they're prompted to sign in again.
 To avoid this, you need to change the issuer in these integrations to your custom URL in both the Okta dashboard and your codebase.

 * When you implement a custom domain, users aren't automatically rerouted from the original URL to the new custom URL.
-Make sure to communicate the new custom domain to your users.
+Be sure to communicate the new custom domain to your users.

 * If you configure the [FIDO2 (WebAuthn) authenticator](https://help.okta.com/okta_help.htm?type=oie&id=csh-configure-webauthn) in your org and create a custom domain, your users first need to sign in with an authenticator that they're already enrolled in.
 Then, your users can re-enroll with WebAuthn.